stevejarvis/stevejarvis.github.io/_posts/2025-6-10-when-readonly-isnt-immutable.md

 It could have also been prevented by using non-root users in the original container, since those are the permissions enforced by Linux when evaluating `connect` to the runtime socket.
 Or using user namespacing, so the UID 0 in the container wasn't allowed to actually connect to the socket owned by UID 0 on the host.

 # Conclusion
 This is an educational post.
-Let's work together to find better ways of accomplishing security goals.
-If a defensive measure requires permissions that could just as easily be leveraged to take over the host, we should find a better way to achieve the goal!
+We can work together to find better ways of accomplishing security goals.
+If a defensive measure requires permissions that could just as easily be leveraged to take over the host, we should really find a better way to achieve the goal!